intuiface/capacitor-plugin-screenshot/README.md

 # capacitor-plugin-screenshot

-Capacitor plugin to take screenshot for iOS and Android devices
+Capacitor plugin to take screenshot for iOS and Android devices.

+The main goal of this plugin is to be able to take a screenshot of the application exactly as you see it.
+Even if there are playing videos, an iframe with some content, a cross-origin CSS...etc.

+This plugin uses the `takeSnapshot` method of the `WKWebView` for iOS : https://developer.apple.com/documentation/webkit/wkwebview/2873260-takesnapshot
+And for Android, the `MediaProjection` API : https://developer.android.com/reference/android/media/projection/MediaProjection

 ## Install